outdreamer/build-a-cure-1/docs/specific/implementation_guide.md

 ## Info Object Index

 	- on this index, a lot of human & biological problems (problems associated with sentient life) can be clarified
-	- these objects are related to agents & their communication: perspective, strategy, decisions, intent, game, motivation
+	- these objects are related to agents & their communication: perspective, strategy, decisions, intent, game, motivation, problems

+## Problem Index

+	- on this index, problems are mapped to structure

 ## Interface Network